bentelford/blt-web/content/contact.md

 # Let's get started!

 Are you looking to have Ben Telford Visuals create your next visual project?

-To book a shoot or inquire about our services, please send us an email!
+We're happy to answer any questions you may have regarding services, pricing, bookings and more!

+### All inquiries go through email!
+#### Visuals@BenjaminTelford.com

 Refer to the Booking Guide for a list of necessary information when submitting a booking request.